Diagnostic criteria in asthma & COPD

 Respiratory symptoms of cough, wheeze and shortness of breath are common to many respiratory conditions and can pose a challenge to health care professionals when making a diagnosis.
-In practice, asthma and Chronic Obstructive Pulmonary Disease (COPD) are the two most commonly confused respiratory conditions.
+In practice, asthma and chronic obstructive pulmonary disease (COPD) are the two most commonly confused respiratory conditions.
 There is no single diagnostic test that can conclusively detect either condition.
 Detailed history taking, which looks at the presence of predisposing or risk factors for different diseases, and the type, severity and pattern of symptoms is essential in establishing the most likely diagnosis.
-Appropriate use of objective tests such as spirometry or peak flow to measure lung function may then be used to help confirm or refute the potential diagnosis.
+Appropriate use of objective tests such as spirometry or peak flow to measure lung function may then be used to help confirm the potential diagnosis.

 On completion of this resource you should have an understanding of: